Isandlwana Lodge Reviews & Information

 Use the drop down below to find out more information about Isandlwana Lodge.

-The Isandlwana Lodge has been built on the iNyoni rock overlooking Mount Isandlwana, which marks the site of the historic Anglo-Zulu War battle.
-This fight took place on the 22.
-January 1879, in South Africa’s KwaZulu-Natal province.
+The Isandlwana Lodge on the iNyoni rock overlooks Isandlwana, which marks the site of the Anglo-Zulu battle.
+This fight took place on the 22 January 1879, in South Africa’s KwaZulu-Natal province.

 Guests are invited to relax at the luxurious Lodge and re-live the impressive history of both the Anglo Zulu and Anglo Boer Wars.
 Additionally, guests are provided with the opportunity to enjoy the vibrant culture of the modern Zulu people combined with a visit to one of the famous Zululand Game Reserves.